Introduction to the Cape Wrath Trail (South)

 - Support Vehicle available (so you can skip a section)

-- Free pick up and drop off to Fort William train station
+- Free pick up at Fort William train station

 - 15% discount at Cotswolds Outdoor, Snow and Rock, and Summiteer

-Is the Cape Wrath Trail South (2020) Right For Me?
+Is the Cape Wrath Trail (South) Right For Me?

-The Cape Wrath Trail from Ullapool to Cape Wrath.”>Cape Wrath Trail is the most challenging long distance trek we offer.
+This 6 day walk covers the Cape Wrath Trail from Fort William to Ullapool.
+The Cape Wrath Trail is the most challenging long distance trek we offer.
 This is not only because of the total distance involved but also because a lot of the walking is off path over uneven and boggy terrain.
 We would recommend all customers booking on to this trip to have completed long distance trails and/or mountain walks in the past.
 In addition to the walking you will also have a variety of basic and remote accommodation on the route, so you will need to be prepared to go without life’s luxuries.
 If you are unsure if you are suitable for this challenge please ask us for our honest opinion.

 We will spend the entire day guiding you along The Cape Wrath Trail, there is no need for you to worry about being lost.
 We will be with you from the moment you set off in the morning to the moment you finish in the evening.
 At the end of each day you will be shown to your B&B, inn or hotel to get a good nights rest before continuing along the Cape Wrath Trail the following day.

 You will only be expected to carry your day rucksack (what you will need to keep you warm, dry, fed and watered for the day), everything else will be transported to your next accommodation for you.
 Everything will be arranged for you so all you need to worry about is the walking itself!